BrunoOtavio98/MPU_9250/README.md

-# MPU_9250
-Driver of MPU9250 using HAL library
+Driver of MPU9250 for STM32 boards using HAL library